-where $T_{\rm eff}$ is the effective temperature, and the subscript ``$\sun$'' indicates parameters for the Sun.
-By combining these scaling relations with corresponding photometry and an extinction law, we can derive intrinsic source properties as well as distances either through the ``direct method'' or by ``grid modelling''~\citep{Huber2017ApJ}.
+where $T_{\rm eff}$ is the effective temperature, and the subscript `$\sun$' indicates parameters for the Sun.
+By combining these scaling relations with corresponding photometry and an extinction law, we can derive intrinsic source properties as well as distances either through the `direct method' or by `grid modelling' as described in \citet{Huber2017ApJ}.

 Over the past decade, asteroseismology has become a powerful method to characterize host stars in transiting exoplanet systems~\citep{Kjeldsen2009IAUS,Christensen2010ApJ,Carter2012Sci,Huber2013ApJ,Huber2013Sci,Grunblatt2016AJ}.
 This has primarily benefited from the exquisite photometric performance of the \emph{Kepler} Mission~\citep{Stello2009ApJ,Kjeldsen2010AN,Gilliand2010PASP}. \emph{Kepler} detected solar-like oscillations in more than $500$ main-sequence and subgiant stars \citep{Chaplin2014ApJS}, and high-quality asteroseismic data are available on nearly $20,000$ red giants~\citep{Yu2018ApJS,Hon2019MNRAS}.
 Nevertheless, synergy between the fields of microlensing and asteroseismology has not yet developed, in part because asteroseismic analysis requires long, continuous high-precision time-series photometry, which is hard to secure by current microlensing surveys.
 Fortunately, this might be revolutionized by the proposed \emph{Wide Field InfraRed Survey Telescope} (\emph{WFIRST},~\citealt{Spergel2015arXiv,Penny2018arXiv}).
 Owing to the high-precision astrometry and large aperture, \emph{WFIRST} is expected to yield roughly 1 million detections of oscillations in stars toward the Galactic bulge~\citep{Gould2015JKAS}.
 Furthermore, the candidate fields for the \emph{WFIRST} microlensing survey are near to the Galactic plane (see Figure 7 in \citealt{Penny2018arXiv} for the provisional fields for different \emph{WFIRST} designs), i.e., the aforementioned area where the traditional CMD method meets difficulties.
-Hence, as in the field of transiting exoplanets, the application of asteroseismology in the microlensing field might be very productive in the relatively near future when we enter the era of \emph{WFIRST}.
+Hence, as in the field of transiting exoplanets, the application of asteroseismology in the microlensing field might be productive in the relatively near future when we enter the era of \emph{WFIRST}.